Simon Bridges testifies as Crown plays secretly recorded threat from Jami-Lee Ross

 Donations totalling more than $15,000 over the course of a year must be disclosed to the Electoral Commission, according to the Electoral Act.

-Ross told police he didn't record the initial phone conversation with Bridges, but he would later secretly record another call with Bridges followed by two conversations in Bridges' Parliament office that would later be played in court.
+Ross told police he didn't record the initial phone conversation with Bridges in which he claimed to have received the incriminating instructions, but he went on to secretly record another call with Bridges followed by two conversations in Bridges' Parliament office that would later be played in court.

+In none of the recordings does Bridges give instructions about breaking down the donations or acknowledge having done so.

 His testimony continues.